subframe7536/maple-font/README.md

 #### Infinite Arrow Ligatures

 Inspired by Fira Code, the font enables infinite arrow ligatures by default from v7.3.
-For some reason, [the ligatures are misaligned when using hinted font](https://github.com/subframe7536/maple-font/issues/508), so they are removed in hinted version by default from v7.4.
+For some reason, the ligatures are misaligned when using hinted font, so they are removed in hinted version by default from v7.4.
 You can setup `"keep_infinite_arrow": true` in `config.json` or add `--keep-infinite-arrow` in cli flag.
+See more details in [#508](https://github.com/subframe7536/maple-font/issues/508)

 ### Chinese version